The ultimate guide to snowbird travel insurance

 - How does snowbird travel insurance work?

-- How much does a snowbird travel insurance plan cost?
+- How much does snowbird travel insurance cost?

 - Which Canadian insurance companies offer snowbird travel insurance?

-- What is the best snowbird travel insurance?
+- Where to find the best snowbird travel insurance?

-Every year, thousands of Canadians say goodbye to the Great White North as they embark on months-long trips abroad to escape the cold winter.
+Every year, thousands of Canadians say goodbye to the Great White North as they embark on long trips abroad to escape the cold winter months.
 But, like many travellers, the topic of insurance may not cross these snowbirds’ minds until they’re on the plane.
 By then it may be too late.

-Travel insurance can provide adequate coverage for emergency expenses on shorter trips.
+Travel insurance is great for emergency expenses on shorter trips.
 But, what do Canadians rely on for peace of mind when they’re spending months abroad?
-This article will go into detail about how snowbirds can make sure they’re covered in case they run into unpleasant emergencies while away from home.
+This article will go into detail about how snowbirds can make sure they don’t have to pay a lot of money if they have an emergency while away from home.

 What is snowbird travel insurance?

-Snowbird travel insurance is a type of insurance specifically designed for Canadians who travel outside of their home province or territory for extended periods of time.
-It’s usually aimed at seniors since they are the major demographic of snowbirds.
+Snowbird travel insurance is a special type of travel insurance just for Canadians who go on long trips away from their home area.
+These plans mostly offer good deals for seniors because they are the main group of snowbirds.

-One of the major differences between regular travel insurance policies and snowbird travel insurance policies is the length of time for coverage.
-Regular travel insurance coverage can be for up to 21 days of travel away from home, while snowbird travel insurance policies can offer coverage for up to 212 days.
+One of the main differences between regular travel insurance and snowbird travel insurance is how long the plans last.
+Regular travel insurance covers shorter trips, up to 21 days away from home.
+But snowbird travel insurance can cover up to 212 days.

-- Multi-Trip Plan: Covers several trips within the span of a year
+- Multi-Trip Plan: Covers more than one trip taken within a year

-- Top-Up Plan: Extends the period of coverage if the trip is extended
+- Top-Up Plan: Extends coverage if they stay away for longer

 Why do snowbirds need travel insurance?